justinmk/justinmk.github.io/_posts/2011-09-01-most-interesting-things.md

     - fundamental (non-contact) forces &amp; particles (muons, quarks, ...) ⇨ fluid dynamics, etc.
     - <a href="http://highered.blogspot.com/2010/11/collatz-ecologies.html">Collatz Ecologies</a>
         - "how structure emerges out of iteration"
-        - "when stable patterns emerge in some iterated system, it's possible to build new systems on top of the old ones"
+        - "When stable patterns emerge in some iterated system, it's possible to build new systems on top of the old ones.
+Moreover, these new systems can be seen as independent of the old ones."
 - <a href="http://en.wikipedia.org/wiki/Chaos_theory#Distinguishing_random_from_chaotic_data">Chaos theory</a>
     - Small differences in initial conditions yield widely diverging outcomes, rendering long-term prediction impossible in general, _even though these systems are deterministic_.
         - In practice no time series consists of pure 'signal.'
 There will always be some form of corrupting noise.